thecogworks/Cogworks.ExamineFileIndexer/README.md

 Custom Examine indexer to index any umbraco media nodes.
 Under the hood it makes use of [Apache Tika](http://tika.apache.org/) to extract content and meta data from umbraco media files.
 Tika can handle the [following formats](http://tika.apache.org/1.2/formats.html).
+The package also supports VPP (Virtual path provider) so if you media files are in azure etc it will also index those.

 ## Getting started